Javex/fluxscoreboard/docs/develop/database.rst

 Alembic will generate a file in the ``alembic/versions`` directory and give you its name.
 Open it and check the ``upgrade`` and ``downgrade`` methods: All you need to do is make sure that these do what you need.
-Then you can testrun upgrade first:
+Afterwards, you should testrun your upgrade:

 .. code-block:: bash